Brewster F2A Buffalo: United States Navy

 The Buffalo was manufactured at the Brewster Building in Long Island City, New York.
 The new Brewster fighter had a modern look with a stubby fuselage, mid-set monoplane wings and a host of advanced features.
 It was all-metal, with flush-riveted, stressed aluminum construction, although control surfaces were still fabric-covered.
 The XF2A-1 also featured split flaps, a hydraulically operated retractable main undercarriage (and partially retractable tailwheel), and a streamlined framed canopy.
-However (as was still common at this time), the aircraft lacked self-sealing fuel tanks and pilot armor.
+As was common at this time, the aircraft lacked self-sealing fuel tanks and pilot armor.
 Fuel capacity was only 160 usgal, stored in the fuselage.
 Powered by a 950 hp single-row Wright R-1820-22 Cyclone radial engine, it had a good initial climb rate of 2750 ft/min and a top speed of 277.5 mph.
 The aircraft was then tested in 1938 in the Langley Research Center full-scale wind tunnel, where it was determined that certain factors were contributing to parasitic drag.
 Based on the tests, improvements were made to the cowling streamlining and carburetor and oil cooler intakes, and the Buffalo's speed rose to 304 mph at 16000 ft without any increase in power.
-Other manufacturers took notice of this 10% increase in speed and efficiency, and wind tunnel tests became standard procedure in the US.
+Other manufacturers took notice of this 10 percent increase in speed and efficiency, and wind tunnel tests became standard procedure in the US.
 With only a single-stage supercharger, high-altitude performance fell off rapidly.
 Fuselage armament was one fixed .50 in M2 Browning machine gun with 200 rounds and one fixed .30 in AN Browning machine gun with 600 rounds, both in the nose.
 The Navy awarded Brewster Aeronautical Corporation a production contract for 54 aircraft, the F2A-1s.

 Service testing of the XF2A-1 prototype began in January 1938 and in June, production started on the F2A-1.
 They were powered by 940 hp Wright R-1820-34 engines and had larger fins.
 The added weight of two additional .50 in Browning wing guns and other equipment specified by the Navy for combat operations reduced the initial rate of climb to 2600 ft/min.
 Plagued by production difficulties, Brewster delivered only 11 F2A-1 aircraft to the Navy; the remainder of the order was later diverted to the Finnish Air Force in modified form under the export designation Model 239.